Skip to navigation Skip to content

 • Non-custodial parent granted under parenthood

-• Previous Lawful Custody (only secondary students aged 18 or over qualify under this criterion), and
+• Previous Lawful Custody (only secondary students aged 18 or over qualify under this criterion)

-• All their ABSTUDY entitlements (apart from small residual payments) are paid direct to a board provider including during school vacations, or
+• If all their ABSTUDY entitlements (except small residual payments) are paid directly to a board provider, and

-• all their ABSTUDY entitlements (apart from small residual payments) are paid direct to board provider.
-Students will need to demonstrate they have no access to financial support during the school vacations, or
+Note: Students will need to demonstrate they have no access to financial support during the school vacations.

 Emergency or disaster situation + Read more ...